castroitalo/dev-environment/README.md

 - Create a variable enviromment to PHP.
 - Test it running a <em>Hello World</em> in your cmd.

-### Setting up Emacs
-- Download Emacs zip file here [here](http://ftp.gnu.org/gnu/emacs/windows/)
-- Extract the zip file and cut it to **Program Files** folder in your `C:\`.
-- Open `init.el` file (this file is in your `HOME` path that you defined earlier).
-- Copy the content inside the `init.el` file in this repo.
-- Close and open the Emacs and wait for the `init.el` file be executed for the first time.
-- Install prefered MELPA extensions.

 ### Setting up git
 - Download Git [here](https://git-scm.com/) and install it.
 - Open **Git Bash** and setup up basic git info:
 	- Username: `git config --global user.name <username>`
     - User email: `git config --global user.email <user email>`
-    - Default editor (in my case I'm gonna set it to emacs): `git config --global core.editor emacs`
     - Generate a SSH key: `ssh-keygen -t rsa -b 4096 -C "<your email>"`
 - Copy your generated SSH key in `C:\Users\Username\.ssh\id_rsa.pub`.